2-Tier Hybrid Search Implementation#

 stale_feature_check_interval_secs: 0.5 (check for stale features more frequently)Decrease

-feature_accumulation_threshold: 8 (query sooner with fewer features)Decrease
+feature_accumulation_threshold: 8 (query sooner with fewer features)Increase

 feature_slice_size: 20 (store more diverse samples)